Historical Proof That Taj Mahal is Hindu Temple

 False History Written on Love

 Thanks a ton to one of the greatest historian P. N .
-Oak and other global historians, we all were able to prove the long dragged issue of Taj Mahal being Hindu temple, and Hindus being deprived of their heritage and monuments, due to anglicization and islamization of Indian history.
-The postings on Taj Mahal Shiva Temple are excerpts of his research and books.
+Oak and other global historians, we all were able to prove the long dragged issue of Taj Mahal being a Hindu temple, and Hindus deprived of their heritage and monuments, due to anglicization and islamization of Indian history.
+The postings on Taj Mahal Shiva Temple are excerpts of their research and discoveries.

 Before believing in the “fabulous mausoleum” theory, two questions may be asked.
 Firstly, where are the historical records describing Shahjahan’s romantic attachment to Mumtaz – one of his 5,000 consorts, prior to her death ?